 This course will introduce the student to the process of curriculum development, implementation, and evaluation.
 The course incorporates an exploration of factors that influence curriculum development in academic and practice-based institutions.
 Students will explore nursing theories, course maintenance, regulatory processes and faculty governance as the influence curriculum development and quality improvement.
 The course will introduce curriculum evaluation strategies grounded in best practice for teaching and learning.
-Prerequisites: NURS 6261 Corequisites: NURS 6134, NURS 6261.
+Prerequisite is for part-time students only.
+Prerequisites: NURS 6361 Corequisites: NURS 6134, NURS 6261.